Leader-board/OA-and-Interviews/Online Assessments.md

 either as a standalone test or as part of a larger “immersive”
 assessment:

-![Graphical user interface, text, application Description automatically generated](./media/image5.png)
+![An example of a SJT test as part of a larger immersive assessment](./media/image5.png)

-**Figure 7**: An example of a SJT test as part of a larger immersive assessment.
+**Figure 9**: An example of a SJT test as part of a larger immersive assessment.

 See